 8. Pseudoexfoliation glaucoma – when extra material is produced and sheds, blocking drainage from the eye.

-The essential oils I will be going over today are known to help control low-tension/normal tension, closed-angle, and secondary types of glaucoma as they help increase healthy circulation and drainage and help support overall eye health.
+The essential oils I will be going over today are known to help control low-tension/normal tension, closed-angle, open-angle, and secondary types of glaucoma as they help increase healthy circulation and drainage and help support overall eye health.

 Effective Essential Oils for Controlling Glaucoma and Ocular Hypertension